GitHub Agentic Workflows

 Configure environments in repository Settings → Environments, add reviewers, then reference the environment name.
 Use for production dispatches, cross-repo operations, or security-sensitive actions.

-The rate-limit frontmatter field prevents users from triggering workflows too frequently:
+The user-rate-limit frontmatter field prevents users from triggering workflows too frequently:

 window: 60 # Optional: Time window in minutes (default: 60, max: 180)